-Tampa Police officers discovered the body of infamous artist James Stephen George Boggs—known commonly by his artistic signature, “J. S. G. Boggs”—in a motel near Tampa International Airport last month.
+On today’s date in 2017, Florida police discovered the body of infamous artist James Stephen George Boggs – known commonly by his artistic signature, “J. S. G. Boggs” – in a motel near Tampa International Airport last month.

 On Jan.
-23, Robert Salmon, manager of operations for the Hillsborough County Medical Examiner’s Office, said the cause of death was yet to be determined.
+23, 2017, Robert Salmon, the manager of operations for the Hillsborough County Medical Examiner’s Office, said the cause of death was yet to be determined.

 According to the Times, police do not suspect foul play.

 Nearly 40 years ago, Boggs was sitting in a Chicago diner, eating a coffee and a doughnut, when he began drawing a dollar bill on his napkin.

 His waitress offered to buy it; however, Boggs refused, offering it instead as payment for his 90-cent bill.
 The waitress gave Boggs 10 cents in change, and with this purchase came a newfound artistic endeavour.

 For the remainder of his life, Boggs explored the boundaries of art and money while reproducing U.S. dollars, British pounds and Swiss francs, albeit with some purposeful deviations.

 “He was just short of being a con man, but no more than anyone in the art world, or for that matter in the world of finance—which, of course, was his whole point,” Lawrence Weschler told ARTnews following Bogg’s death.

 Sometimes he would draw “Pittsburgh, Pa.,’” rather than “Washington, D.C.,” and other times he would sign his name as “Secretary of Truth.”

 Boggs initially produced each note but hand individually but eventually produced limited-edition prints.